 If you love coffee, then the Central Valley is a must.
-This area produces some of the best Costa Rican coffee due to the optimal elevation to grow coffee and it has excellent fertile soil thanks to the many volcanoes and rivers.
-If you meander through the hills of Grecia or San Ramon, you’ll see coffee farms everywhere since it is the correct altitude to grow the plants.
+This area produces some of the best Costa Rican coffee due to the optimal elevation to grow coffee and it has excellent fertile soil thanks to the many volcanoes around.
+There are several large and small coffee plantations all throughout the mountains of the Central Valley tourists can visit.
+Even Starbucks has their own coffee plantation there, it’s that good!

-The best way to indulge in Costa Rican coffee is by taking a tour at a farm/estate to learn how the process works.
+The best way to indulge in Costa Rican coffee is by taking a tour at a coffee plantation to learn how the process works.
 Find out how that rich aromatic liquid gets into your cup every morning, starting from growing the coffee plants to roasting the beans.

 Colorful birds in higher elevation

-Over 1 million Ticos live and work in San Jose, Heredia, Alajuela and Cartago so what better place is there to observe and learn about local life than the Valle Central?
-None.
-Yes, the cities are hectic with tons of traffic and the buildings aren’t that pretty, but you can learn so much simply from walking down Central Avenue in downtown San Jose.
+Over 2 million Ticos (nickname for Costa Ricans) live and work in San Jose, Heredia, Alajuela and Cartago so what better place is there to observe and learn about local life than the Valle Central?

-Yeison is from Heredia and he’s taken me around the city on multiple occasions to show me the various cultural and historical places, which brings me to another reason why travelers should visit the Central Valley.
+Yeison is from Heredia and he’s taken me around the city to show me the various cultural and historical places, which brings me to another reason why travelers should visit the Central Valley.

 Visit the cultural and historical attractions and museums in San Jose

-If you like history and culture, the Central Valley cities are the best (and really only) place to go in Costa Rica for that.
-There are several museums such as the Gold Museum in San Jose.
-One of our favorite cultural places is the National Theater that all have an important historical significance.
+If you like history and culture, the Central Valley cities, particularly San Jose, are the best place to go in Costa Rica for that.
+There are several great museums such as the Jade Museum and Gold Museum in San Jose.
+One of our favorite cultural places is the National Theater with beautiful architecture and design.

 To learn more about city history and culture, we highly recommend to take a San Jose city tour.
 Very informative!

 Gorgeous valley views

-When you’re driving 1000-2000 meters above sea level, you’re bound to get some spectacular views.
-Yeison and I used to live in the hills of Heredia just 20 minutes from the city and the view was breathtaking.
+The Central Valley offers some spectacular mountains views.
+Yeison and I used to live in the hills of Heredia just 20 minutes from the city and the view from our apartment was breathtaking.

-Whenever we visit Heredia, we let out a huge sigh of relief.
-We’re used to the mid to high 90’s and incredibly hot weather of Guanacaste so going to the Central Valley feels oh so good.
-The sun isn’t bearing down on you as you walk around, you can wear a sweater at night, you’re not sweaty all the time and you don’t need AC at all!
+Whenever we visit Heredia and San Jose, we let out a huge sigh of relief.
+We’re used to the mid to high 90s F (32 C) incredibly hot weather of Guanacaste so going to the Central Valley feels oh so good.
+The sun isn’t bearing down on you as you walk around, you can wear a sweater at night, it’s not humid, you’re not sweaty all the time and you don’t need AC!

 And last but not least, there are much less tourists making it an excellent reason to visit the Central Valley in Costa Rica.
 Though some of the national parks are popular like Poas and Irazu, it doesn’t get quite as crowded as the touristic beaches in Guanacaste or the Arenal area.
-Not many travelers stay in the city for more than a day, we barely saw foreigners at the Gold Museum and none others in the National Theater when we went.
+Not many travelers stay in the city for more than a day either.
+We barely saw tourists at the Gold Museum and none in the National Theater when we went.

 There are many awesome day trips from San Jose in the Central Valley to experience different landscapes and scenery of the country.